Monday, October 10, 2011

 This happened to my criminal guy at a fairly high level, and since there is no edit town option I wasn't sure he'd ever get to work again.
 The solution given for the PC version was to delete a possible invisible wall in front of the criminal building door.
 I fixed it by choosing the "Retire" option, which sent him over to the building, and he went into the door like he should and disappeared like normal (going to work / shopping).
 The dialogue came up to say he'd been given an offer of $___ to retire and asked if I wanted to do this or not.
 I cancelled it (did not retire), then sent him back home.
 The next work day, the car pool message came up again like it should (it hadn't been for ages plus he would not come home after work on his own for several days in a row before the bad bug happened).
 He was able to go to work from then on.

-- My sim got stuck and won't move, he was in the way of another Sim I have control over.
+-- My sim got stuck and won't move, he was in the way of another Sim I have control over.

 I had this happen with one character making the bed while the other one wanted to, and there was only a 1-block width space because the character making the bed was right by the wall.
 I cancelled everybody's actions but the stuck Sim would not move at all and the cancelled action stayed cancelled and wouldn't clear.
 The other Sim blocking the way stood there tapping his foot with no actions showing at all (the cancelled action had cleared).
 I fixed this by having one Sim try to talk to the other (I think the stuck one, I can't remember exactly).
 This seemed to unglitch them both, and the blocking Sim walked away and the now-unstuck Sim followed him.

-- My Sim wants to "Clean Entire House" but when I try this, he just stands where he is and shouts about not being able to get to something like he's blocked from it.
+-- My Sim wants to "Clean Entire House" but when I try this, he just stands where he is and shouts about not being able to get to something like he's blocked from it.
 I can't find anything messy in the house!

 Did you put a dirty item into Storage using Buy/Build mode?
 I had this happen when I stored an unmade bed and realized what the problem was on my own after fruitless searches giving answers that were only useful in the PC version (sledgehammer blank areas of grass in the yard and something invisible might sell and "vanish" properly).
 I got the bed back out of Storage and stuck it in the yard and had the Sim go over and make it.
 He got his wish points and I put the bed back in Storage.

 If the problem is trying to get the cake out of inventory, you have to do it from Buy/Build mode.
 Select Buy, then Family Inventory and look in the Sim tab for the cake.
-You can select it from there and then place it on a table.
+You can select it from there and then place it on a table or countertop.
 And yes, cakes do get old and can't be used once they are spoiled (but they can be cleaned up).
 If a cake stays in inventory and spoils, a Sim will throw it out (or well, my Neat Sim did by default, it may be a selectable option once it has spoiled, or just get it out in Build/Buy mode and stick it on a table and make a Sim clean it up).

-Aging up one Sim without aging up others who are near their birthdays gets trickier and you have a lot of work ahead of you... unless you can already make Ambrosia, including having all the right ingredients.
+In a game with aging set to on, aging up one Sim without aging up others who are near their birthdays gets trickier and you have a lot of work ahead of you... unless you can already make Ambrosia, including having all the right ingredients.
 If that is the case, then make it and feed it to the Sims who you want to stay in their age brackets if they already have too much time on the aging bar.
 Now turn aging on / set lifespan to Brief to make things faster if you want.
 If you have to feed the "non-aging" Sims Ambrosia at a later point because they are in a young age bracket with fast lifespan, do so.
 Have the Sim you want to age up do so, then turn aging back off once they've hit the desired age bracket.

 Don't have Ambrosia or don't know how to make it?
 See the next question/answer.

-- How do I make Ambrosia?
+-- How do I make Ambrosia?
 Where do I get Life Fruit?
 Where do I get Deathfish?

 Ambrosia requires Life Fruit and Deathfish, and brings a Sim back to life or resets their age days back to zero on their current age bracket (there is no way to age down a Sim into a previous age bracket).
 Most of the credit for the following info goes to a Yahoo answer by Goddess which can be found here.
 You need: